tpawl/LiTE/README.md

 $templateExpression = new LiTE\Expressions\TemplateExpression($configuration);
 ```
 This will create a template expression that looks up the view helpers in the `/path/to/view_helpers/` folder.

+Note that the only argument of the template expression is an array of configuration options.
+The first option is the template as a string.
+The second option is an associative array of template variables, with the name of the variable as the key and its value.
+The third option is the path to the folder in which the view helpers are stored.
+The fourth option is the namespace in which the view helpers are defined as a string.
+If you do not use a namespace for your view helpers, write the empty string (`''`) here.

 #### Outputting the Template